davide-leone/subjectivity-classification/README.md

   Contains the datasets for each language in dedicated subfolders (e.g., `english/`, `italian/`, `multilingual/`, etc.).

 - `models/`
-  Compressed folders with the fine-tuned versions of each transformer model:
+  Should contain folders with the fine-tuned versions of each transformer model:
   - DistilBERT
   - InfoXLM
   - mBERT
   - MiniLM
   - XLM-RoBERTa

+  However, GitHub does not allow to upload these folders because they exceed the size limit.

 - `predictions/`
   Contains subfolders for each model and for the ensemble methods.
 Each subfolder includes model predictions for all test settings.